Rolling Out the Red Carpet: Do Celebrities with Psoriasis Matter?

 I don’t have to tell you that psoriasis is a highly stigmatized condition.
-People fear what they don’t understand, and a highly visible skin condition is up at the top of the list that may be fear inducing to many people.
+People fear what they don’t understand, and a highly visible skin condition is up at the top of the list that may be fear-inducing to many people.

-In addition to the scales on a snake, which may remind people of plaques, snakes are a symbol for something that is sneaky, unpredictable, and fear-inducing.
+In addition to the scales on a snake, which may remind people of plaques, snakes are a symbol of something that is sneaky, unpredictable, and fear-inducing.
 At least in Western culture, this negative symbolism overpowers more positive symbolic traits of snakes seen in other cultures (for example the promise of rebirth coming from the shedding of skin).

 The powerful nature of the stigma of psoriasis is evident in other responses to the Psoriasis In America study.
 Over 86% of survey participants have felt embarrassed by their psoriasis, 66% feel isolated or alone, and nearly 50% feel that they are treated differently because of their condition.

 Celebrity attention around psoriasis can be important to helping to reduce some of this social stigma.
 Many people don’t pay attention to specific health information until someone they know, or someone they admire (like a celebrity) has the condition or speaks up about it.
-Plenty of people say they never heard of psoriasis until Kim K. showed her “rash” on "Keeping Up with the Kardashians" in 2011.
+Plenty of people says they never heard of psoriasis until Kim K. showed her “rash” on "Keeping Up with the Kardashians" in 2011.

-Doctors and other healthcare providers are overwhelmed with new medical research, treatment guidelines, administrative responsibilities, and patient care.
-Being on top of health conditions that may affect only a small percent of their patient population is not their priority.
+Doctors and other healthcare care providers (HCP) are overwhelmed with new medical research, treatment guidelines, administrative responsibilities, and patient care.
+Being on top of health conditions that may affect only a small percentage of their patient population is not their priority.

-While some celebrity attention may lead to an attitude among healthcare providers that the health concern or treatment question is a “fad,” significant amount of celebrity attention can lead to a new focus, updated treatment guidelines, provider training initiatives, and providers feeling more willing to push the envelope with insurance companies.
+While some celebrity attention may lead to an attitude among healthcare providers that the health concern or treatment question is a “fad,” a significant amount of celebrity attention can lead to a new focus, updated treatment guidelines, provider training initiatives, and providers feeling more willing to push the envelope with insurance companies.

 This also includes a sense that there is societal support or demand for new prevention, treatments, or a cure.
-While a single celebrity with a health condition probably won’t make a difference, having many celebrities, and an ever increasing number of them advocating on behalf of a health condition can make a difference.
+While a single celebrity with a health condition probably won’t make a difference, having many celebrities, and an ever-increasing number of them advocating on behalf of a health condition can make a difference.

 The CDC has developed recommendations for future research in six areas of focus: natural history of psoriasis (issues including the age of onset), case definition validity, disease burden (population-level health and impact on work), severity, and comorbidities such as cardiovascular disease2.